VP Pence heads to Asia-Pacific amid North Korean posturing

 Along with his visit to Seoul, the vice president's tour will also include stops in Tokyo, Jakarta, Sydney and Hawaii.
 According to a White House foreign policy adviser, the trip is intended as a chance for Pence to lay out the administration's policies to US allies in the region, and to offer an opportunity for him to develop personal relationships with government and business leaders.

 Commitment will be the key message the vice president brings to US allies in the Asia-Pacific -- both on security and the economy.
 Officials say the primary goal of the trip will be to reinforce regional security alliances.
+The same foreign policy adviser stressed that they will be discussing North Korea's "belligerency" at every stop, and that broadly speaking, military options were being assessed and would come up.

 To this end, Pence will meet with the acting President of South Korea, Hwang Kyo-ahn, to reinforce the US commitment to consult with South Korea over North Korea's ballistic missile and nuclear programs.

+In meetings with South Korean leaders, officials say the vice president is prepared to discuss sanctions if the topic is raised.

+"If that is raised, we're prepared to discuss it," said a senior administration official.
+"This would not open the dialogue with that, but that is, obviously, a tool at the administration's disposal."

 Security will almost certainly be a key point in discussions with Japan's Prime Minister, Shinzo Abe, who said Thursday that North Korea may now may have the capability to deliver missiles equipped with sarin nerve gas.

-Along with a commitment to security, Pence will stress the Trump administration's commitment to economic engagement in the region, and according to officials, communicate that the withdrawal from the Transpacific Trade Partnership should not be seen as a retreat.
+Along with a commitment to security, Pence will stress the Trump administration's commitment to economic engagement in the region, and according to officials, communicate that the withdrawal from the Trans-Pacific trade partnership "shouldn't be seen as a retreat from the region."

 In Tokyo, Pence and Japanese Deputy Prime Minister Taro Aso will kick off the US-Japanese economic dialogue, which was first announced in February during Abe's visit to the White House.